dariafrank/Soviet-journals/README.md

 ## CODING SPECIFICATIONS
+Please refer to documenation on variables for coding specifications and values.

 ### Author ID ('author_id')
 Each unique author has a randomly assigned ID.
 Groups of authors ('author group') and editorials ('editors editors') are marked as '1' and '2' respectively.
+Groups of authors don't contain details of individual contributors.

 ### Type ('type')
 This variable approximates the original section in which publication appeared.
 E.g. povest' (повесть) - novella; publicistika (публицистика) - essay; etc.